dsqmoore/developer/_posts/2010-01-01-upload-file.md

 sure it's smaller than than the maximum allowed size.
 Otherwise, the file will be fully uploaded only to be rejected for being too large.

-**Note:** Both `uploads_remaining` and `max_upload_size` are optional attributes and may not exist in every request.
-For example, a reseponse using an account with a CloudApp Pro plan will omit the `uploads_remaining` attribute since Pro has unlimited uploads.
+**Note:** The `payment` link as well as `uploads_remaining` and `max_upload_size` attributes are optional.
+For example, a response using an account with a CloudApp Pro plan will omit the `uploads_remaining` attribute and `payment` link because Pro has unlimited uploads and there is no further upgrade path.

 ### Request